michelin/kstreamplify/README.md

 ### Processing Errors

-Kstreamplify provides utilities to handle errors that occur during the processing of records and route them to a DLQ topic.
+To handle processing errors and route them to the DLQ topic, you can use the `ProcessingResult` class.

-The processing result is encapsulated and marked as either success or failure.
-Failed records will be routed to the DLQ topic, while successful records will still be up for further processing.

 ```java
 @Component